themaxsandelin/barjs/README.md

 > Node.js (npm) support coming soon

 ## Usage
 To create a new chart you need a container element with a width and a height.
-You then pass the selector of the element along with your preferred parameters into the `Chart object`.
+You then pass the selector of the element along with your preferred parameters into the `Bar object`.
 For example:

 ```html
 <div id="chart" style="width: 720; height: 480px;"></div>